 The coronavirus epidemic is something economists refer to as an "exogenous shock," an impossible-to-predict event that didn't stem from the economy.
 The terrorist attacks of Sept.
 11, 2001, are another example.

-How far and fast the market will continue to drop depends on a handful of factors...
+It could happen again, for all we know.
+How far and fast the market will drop depends on a handful of factors.